Boris M. Levinson: Early career

-Continuing with his studies, Levinson did a Bachelor of Science at City University of New York in 1937 and in 1938 he earned a Master of Science in Education.
+Continuing with his studies, Levinson completed his Bachelor of Science at the City University of New York in 1937, and in 1938 he earned a Master of Science in Education.
 In 1947, he earned his PhD in clinical psychology from New York University.
-His dissertation, "A Comparative Study of Certain Homeless and Unattached Domiciled Men," lead him to become a pioneer in the study of homeless men.
-He wrote several articles about the topic.
-He also wrote about other topics, such as the psychological traits of children of traditional Jewish backgrounds, childhood autism, intellectual disability and animal assisted therapy.
+His dissertation, "A Comparative Study of Certain Homeless and Unattached Domiciled Men," lead him to become a pioneer in the study of homeless men; he wrote several articles about the topic.
+He also wrote about a variety of other topics, such as the psychological traits of children of traditional Jewish backgrounds, childhood autism, intellectual disability and animal assisted therapy.

-Animal-Assisted Therapy
+Animal-assisted therapy

-In 1953, while giving therapy to a withdrawn child he observed that the child opened up to his dog, Jingles, by talking to it.
-It led to the accidental discovery about the possibility of using a dog in therapy.
-Initially, he dismissed the idea, but later, in 1961, wrote an article titled "The dog as a "co-therapist"," which he later presented at a meeting of the American Psychological Association.
-Many of the audience met him with ridicule, while some others accepted his ideas.
-Levinson's first article about the human-animal bond cemented the way to later research and ideas in this field.
+In 1953, while giving therapy to a withdrawn child Levinson observed that the child spoke and opened up to his dog Jingles.
+This led to the accidental discovery about the possible utilization of dogs in therapy.
+Initially, he dismissed the idea, but later, in 1961, wrote an article titled "The dog as a 'co-therapist'," which he later presented at a meeting of the American Psychological Association.
+Much of the audience responded to him with ridicule, while others accepted his ideas.
+Levinson's first article about the human-animal bond paved the way for later research in this field.
 He also coined the term "pet therapy" on his second article about the human-animal bond in 1964.

-He continued to write more articles about the topic, as well as books.
-He's known as one of the fathers of the field of animal-assisted therapy.
+He continued to write more articles and books on the topic.
+Levinson is known as one of the fathers of the field of animal-assisted therapy.

+Jewish studies

+Having been born to Jewish parents and having spent most of his life in Brooklyn, New York, Levinson wrote a significant number of papers featuring Jewish subjects.
+Notably, Levinson conducted numerous studies on the intelligence of Jewish children and adolescents.
+Especially considering the Jewish population, he held in high regard scientific integrity.
+This is clearly evident in a scathing metatextual critique Levinson wrote in 1980.